Federal govt launches civil rights probe of Georgia prisons - NewsBreak

 Federal govt launches civil rights probe of Georgia prisons

-The U.S. Department of Justice on Tuesday announced a statewide civil rights investigation into Georgia prisons, citing particular concern about violence.
+ATLANTA (AP) — The U.S. Department of Justice on Tuesday announced a statewide civil rights investigation into Georgia prisons, citing particular concern about violence.
 Assistant Attorney General Kristen Clarke, who oversees the department's civil rights division, said the investigation will be comprehensive but will focus on “harm to prisoners resulting from prisoner-on-prisoner violence.”
-It will also look into sexual abuse of gay, lesbian and transgender prisoners by both prisoners and prison staff.www.kansascity.com
+It will also look into sexual abuse of gay, lesbian and transgender prisoners by both prisoners and prison staff.spectrumnews1.com

 Comments / 0